dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 (2) Unzip the SDK package downloaded from the DJI website.
 Go to File -> New -> Import Module.
 In the 'Source Directory' field, find the DJI-SDK-LIB folder location (Android Studio\DJI-SDK-Android-V2.1.0\Lib\DJI-SDK-LIB).
 Press Finish.

 *Note: The folder 'Android Studio' is found in the SDK package downloaded from the DJI website.
-The library used in the demo project code is from the 'Eclipse' folder in the same SDK package, so if you are working in Android Studio make sure that you are using the correct library from the 'Android Studio' folder.
+The library used in the demo project code is from the 'Eclipse' folder in the same SDK package, so if you are working in Android Studio make sure that you are using the correct library, found in the 'Android Studio' folder.
 For your convenience the SDK package download link is reproduced here <http://dev.dji.com/cn/products/sdk/mobile-sdk/downloads>*
 ![importModule](https://raw.githubusercontent.com/alexanderwangus/Mobile-SDK-Tutorial/master/Android-FPVDemo/en/images/importModuleScreenshot.png)
 Next, right click on the 'app' module in the file directory to the left, and click 'Open Module Settings".
 Navigate to the 'Dependencies' tab.
 Press the green plus sign, click 'Module Dependency', and select ':DJI-SDK-LIB'.
 Press 'OK' to confirm.
 After Gradle finishes rebuilding, you're environment will be ready!